 To return to work from a Family Leave, you must complete the following steps:

 - Contact Sedgwick at 1-866-251-1749 to confirm your return to work.

 - Tell your manager in advance of your return.

-Please Note: VMware complies with all applicable federal, state and local laws.
+Please Note: VMware companies will comply with all applicable local, state and federal leave laws.
 This outward facing document is a brief summary only and does not provide all information regarding applicable job protection, benefits, wage replacement, and other provisions.
 For additional detail see the applicable Family Leave of Absence policy [VMware network access required] for detailed information.

 ASK HR [VMware network access required]